Written by Aaron Munz | Edited By Walter Pacheco | Last Update: November 27, 2024

 • Long Beach Naval Shipyard

-California’s abundant natural asbestos deposits and countless shipyards contribute to the state’s No. 1 ranking in the United States for mesothelioma and asbestosis deaths.
+California’s natural asbestos and many shipyards make it No. 1 in the United States for mesothelioma and asbestosis deaths.

 New York Shipyards

-The New York Naval Shipyard, also known as the Brooklyn Navy Yard, was established by the government in 1801 and produced countless historic vessels.
-Though it was decommissioned in 1966, decades of asbestos exposure were reported at the site’s pipe shop, boiler shop, power plant, foundries, shipways and dry docks.
+The Navy established the New York Naval Shipyard, also called the Brooklyn Navy Yard, in 1801.
+It produced countless historic vessels.
+It was decommissioned in 1966.
+But workers reported decades of asbestos exposure at the site’s pipe shop, boiler shop, power plant, foundries, shipways and dry docks.

 • Brooklyn Navy Yard